dacarson/Govee-exporter/README.md

 **No data being collected**
 - Verify Bluetooth is working: `bluetoothctl scan on`
 - Check that Govee devices are broadcasting (batteries not dead)
-- Use `-v` flag for verbose output to debug
+- Use `-v` flag for verbose output to see device discovery and data
+- The script now uses async BLE scanning which may be more reliable

 **InfluxDB connection issues**
 - Verify InfluxDB is running and accessible